domain-centric/documentation_builder/doc/wiki/03-Tags.md

 <a id='dart-member-path'></a>
 ### Dart Member Path
-A [DartMemberPath] is a dot separated path to a member inside the Dart file.
+A [DartMemberPath](https://github.com/efficientyboosters/documentation_builder/wiki/03-Tags#dart-member-path) is a dot separated path to a member inside the Dart file.
-It is a part of a [DartCodePath].
+It is a part of a [DartCodePath](https://github.com/efficientyboosters/documentation_builder/wiki/03-Tags#dart-code-path).

 Examples:
 - myConstant